hazwf/PortfolioProjects/Airline Reviews Analysis/README.md

 ## Data Collection using Web Scraping

-This project includes a Python script for web scraping that pulls together country codes, states, and the countries they’re linked to.
-The data is cleaned and standardized for consistency.
-By doing this, the airline routes are mapped by country, which really helps when visualizing data and comparing insights across countries.
+This project features a Python script for web scraping, which retrieves data from a website containing country codes, states, and their corresponding countries.
+The scraped data is then imported into Microsoft Excel, where it is used to clean and standardize information related to airline routes.

 ## Data Cleaning

-* Data cleaning is first performed in Microsoft Excel to identify and correct spelling errors.
+* Data cleaning is first performed on Microsoft Excel to identify and correct spelling errors.
 The VLOOKUP function is utilized to update the countries linked to the country codes and states in the Reviews dataset, referencing the scraped dataset.
 * Following this, Python is employed to further clean the data by filling in missing values and checking for duplicates.